Skip to main content

 Rights for the self-employed.

-Labour would give self-employed people the right to a written contract, action to tackle late payments and extend health and safety and blacklisting protections to them.
+Labour has said it will give self-employed people the right to a written contract, take action to tackle late payments and extend health and safety and blacklisting protections to the self-employed.
 It’s not clear if all self-employed people would have the right to a written contract and if the client needs to supply the contract if the individual doesn’t provide their own contract.

 National Living Wage.